 Furthermore, the new appliance will continually save you money by reducing your ongoing electricity costs and be more economical with the earth’s resources while doing it.

-If you truly want to live sustainably, save money, and lower your electricity costs; then buying a new Energy Star, A-rated quality appliance should be a no brainer.
+If you truly want to live sustainably, save money, and lower your electricity costs, then buying a new Energy Star, an A-rated quality appliance, should be a no-brainer.

 An Energy Star clothes washer, for instance, can use up to 50% less water and electricity than a standard one.
 That’s a massive saving on just one wash!